mtuann/machine-unlearning-papers/README.md

 ## Machine Unlearning Papers
-This GitHub repository contains an updated list of Federated Learning papers as of **November 29, 2024**.
+This GitHub repository contains an updated list of Federated Learning papers as of **December 03, 2024**.

 - The resources are collected from various sources, including arXiv, NeurIPS, ICML, ICLR, ACL, EMNLP, AAAI, IJCAI, KDD, CVPR, ICCV, ECCV, NIPS, IEEE, ACM, Springer, ScienceDirect, Wiley, Nature, Science, and other top AI/ML conferences and journals.
 - For a better reading experience, visit the [Shinyapps website](https://mtuann.shinyapps.io/research-papers/).